Corey Bailey

 After a through cleaning, I used plain distilled water with nothing added, the type

-that is sold at your local supermarket.
-When playing a record wet, I like to smooth
+When playing a record wet, I like to smooth the water out with a fine bristle brush

-the water out with a fine bristle brush so that the water is spread evenly over the
+so that the water is spread evenly over the entire groove area.

-entire groove area.
-I do this by running the turntable while the tonearm is securely
+I do this by running the turntable while the tonearm is securely fastened to it’s rest.

-fastened to it’s rest.
-Obviously, I use a manual turntable because it cannot be
+Obviously, I use a manual turntable because it cannot be done with an automatic

-done with an automatic turntable.
-With an automatic turntable, you will have to
+turntable.
+With an automatic turntable, you will have to hold the platter steady with

-hold the platter steady with your fingers or such while you apply the water and
+your fingers or such while you apply the water.
+Then, you can let the turntable

-happens.
-Those same cartridges have even got the lower connections wet and it
+cartridges have even got the lower connections wet and it was not a problem

-was not a problem (yet).
-However, I did dry and clean those connections when I
+(yet).
+However, I did clean and dry those connections when I was done.

 How much water to use?
 About a drop every couple of inches (About 5 CM)